alifsemi/alif_ml-embedded-evaluation-kit/Readme.md

 ## Overview of the evaluation kit

-The purpose of the evaluation kit is to allow the user to develop software and test the performance of the Ethos-U55 NPU and Cortex-M55 CPU.
+The purpose of this evaluation kit is to allow users to develop software and test the performance of the Ethos-U55 NPU and Cortex-M55 CPU.
 The Ethos-U55 NPU is a new class of machine learning(ML) processor, specifically designed to accelerate computation for ML workloads in constrained embedded and IoT devices.
 The product is optimized to execute mathematical operations efficiently that are commonly used in ML algorithms, such as convolutions or activation functions.